Why the Census is Critical for Illinois

 A complete, accurate census count is critical for everyone in out state.
 The results will affect the allocation of billions of dollars in federal funding and determine how many legislators Illinois has in the U.S. House of Representatives.

 Right now, Illinois receives $20 billion in federal funding through U.S. Census data, which supports things like housing, health care, education, emergency services, and more.
 Vital programs that help low-income households, rural communities, and communities of color depend on this funding.
 If Illinoisans are not counted during the upcoming 2020 Census, fewer resources will come to the state.

 Housing Action is joining other groups in our state to ensure that Hard-to-Count communities are included.
 Our focus is on Suburban Cook County, and we are working alongside many allies on a robust, non-partisan Get Out the Count initiative that focuses on racial and ethnic minority populations, renters, people experiencing homelessness, and low-income populations.
 Together, we can ensure that our community receives the resources it needs.

-Interested in doing education in the southern suburbs of Cook County?
-Want us join your organization or residents for a Q&A session on the census?
+Interested in doing education in the suburbs of Cook County?
+Want us to join you for a Q&A session on the census?
 Need outreach materials to share?

 There are a lot of resources out there to help you understand and spread the word about the 2020 Census.
 Here are some we recommend.

 Housing Action Toolkit

 To make life easier for our partner organizations to spread the word, we’ve created a basic communications toolkit with a sample timeline, messages, and graphics for sharing on social media and in newsletters.